Listen to this article now

 2) Instagram & Facebook Posting

 We all know about Facebook and Instagram because we use them in our personal life, but did you know they can also be used to help promote your business?
 You can schedule posts in advance that mention your business and/or promotions you are currently running.
 You can also pay Facebook to post business ads that run for as long you like and the great thing is the ads can be customized to target the audience you want/need.
+You can make use of Facebook post template to make your posts engaging.
 The same thing can be said for Instagram.
 You can schedule posts through apps like Hootsuite and ScheduGram or through Facebook Creator Studio.
 You can also post videos to these sites, which is likely to draw more eyes since people love watching videos more than they like reading a post.

 Now, this is the coolest way to promote a business that I can’t wait to try out for myself.
 I plan to do a podcast based off my life which will include the ups and downs of being a freelance business owner.
 The best thing is that podcasting is episode based.
 So if you dedicate a whole week to recording once a day, you’ll have content for a whole month if you post one episode a week.
 How awesome, right?
 You have the potential to reach millions of followers by utilizing this method.
 Plus, you can also get paid by hosting ads on your site or reading ads on air.